The Monterey Bay may be the finest spot on earth to view whales and other wildlife from the deck of a boat.

 Because of the federal protections of the Monterey Bay National Marine Sanctuary, which encompasses one of the world's most diverse marine ecosystems, and the 2-mile deep Monterey marine canyon, which is rich with life-sustaining food, whales, marine mammals, birds of all kinds, fish, pinniped and invertebrate species all thrive on the bay.

-Our daily whale watch trips of 3.5-4 hours in duration in the morning and 3 hours in the afternoon almost always result in the viewing of whales, dolphins and other wildlife.
+Daily whale watch trips of 3.5-4 hours in duration in the morning and 3 hours in the afternoon almost always result in the viewing of whales, dolphins and other wildlife.
 Humpback Whales, sea otters, harbor seals and California sea lions are almost a given on any trip.

 But it's the unexpected that can make a trip go from fun to thrilling and especially memorable.
 And being that it's unexpected, one can't exactly plan on it!
 That's part of the thrill.